cloudyluna/LUNAC/README.md

 Just exploring..that's all.

 ## Features & Changes
 - On-screen chat log panel to retain last spoken 17 messages from nearby players.
+Can be toggled on or off with `SHIFT+L` key.

 ### Technical
+- Consistent and automatically formatted OneLife's `C++` code using `clang-format` using default `Microsoft` style.
-- Compilable with C++ 23 and `clang++` 19.4+.
+- Compilable with C++ 23 standard and `clang` 19.4+.
 - Simple development flow with `flake.nix` and Makefile.
-- `cppcheck` and clang ASAN is availabled to be used.
+- `cppcheck`, clang ASAN and many other clang based tools are available for use.

 ## Building